REDMED-X/OperatorsKit/KIT/CaptureNetNTLM/README.md

 # CaptureNetNTLM
 Capture the NetNTLMv2 hash of the current user.
-This is done by simulating a NTLM authentication exchange between a client and server to captures the NetNTLMv2 hash.
+This is done by simulating a NTLM authentication exchange between a client and server to capture the NetNTLMv2 hash.

 ## Usage